 Pettit Built Engines

-In the past 25 years over 2000 Pettit Built Rotary Engines have been sold for street and race use around the world, earning Pettit Racing a reputation for unsurpassed quality, top performance and outstanding reliability & longevity— all reasons why our engines are considered by so many people to be the best.
+Since 1990, 30 years and counting well over 2000 Pettit Built Rotary Engines have been sold for street and race use around the world, earning Pettit Racing a reputation for unsurpassed quality and outstanding reliability.
+Proven to deliver performance & longevity beyond expectation time after time — all reasons why Pettit Built engines are considered by so many people to be the best.

 It's easy to make a rotary engine fast, but our expertise is also proven to make rotary engines last!

-I if you have a good core with main parts all usable, you can get a blueprinted, street-ported Pettit Built Engine, with all of our advanced quality & performance upgrades, for as little as $3200.
+If you have a good core with main parts all usable, you can get a blueprinted, street-ported Pettit Built Engine, with all of our advanced quality & performance upgrades, for as little as $3599.
 Just ship or bring your engine to us.

 If you don't have a core, you can buy a blueprinted, street-ported Pettit Built Engine right off the shelf.